pulzze/autoflow-documentation/docs/ids/action-condition-is-array/tooltip.md

-This Action returns true or false if the given input is array or not.
+Determines if a value is an array